Practical Info

 About Lisbon

 Lisbon, the city of the seven hills, is one of the oldest cities in the world.
-Lisbon had different names over the centuries like Luxbona, Lixbuna or Ulixbone (hence the LX shorthand still used today).
+Lisbon was called many things over the centuries like Luxbona, Lixbuna or Ulixbone (hence the LX shorthand still used today).

 Transportation

-The fastest way to roam about the city is to get a ticket on the subway.
-It's also valid for buses and you can even hop-on and off with the same ticket for one hour.
+The fastest way to roam about the city is by metro.
+The ticket is also valid for buses and you can even hop-on and off with the same ticket for one hour.

 Lisbon’s commuter train system is useful if you’re considering a day trip to the picturesque town of Sintra or the coastline town of Cascais.
 The trip takes about 40-45 minutes.